 Get More Zen.
 Give Yourself A Spiritual Makeover!

-We can get so focussed on the big changes we want to achieve that we can lose sight of the power we have in this moment to bring about change simply by focussing on ourselves for a bit.
+We can get so focused on the big changes we want to achieve that we can lose sight of the power we have in this moment to bring about change simply by focusing on ourselves for a bit.
 No, this isn’t selfish.
 Want more peace and love in the world?
 Then understand the change starts with having more peace and love in your life – or to be more accurate – being the peace and love you want in your life.
 There are seven simple steps to achieving this.

 1. Get rid of emotional baggage.
 You are a product of your past but there’s no need to remain a prisoner of it.
 That failed relationship, your toxic childhood – yes, they have made you a stronger person but are you carrying a legacy of hurt, distrust, anger and resentment or worse, shame?
 You can’t change what’s happened in the past but you can change the effect it is having on you in the present.
 If it’s a person who has made you feel like this write a letter – you don’t have to send it but this will help you release the negative feelings and create a sense of completion which will bring emotional peace.
 Above all, forgive the source of your pain – even if it’s yourself.